Napa County Truck Accident Lawyers

 Driving Under The Influence (DUI)

-Truck drivers who are under the influence of alcohol or drugs pose significant danger on the road.
+Drivers who are under the influence of alcohol or drugs pose significant dangers on the road.
 They can hurt themselves and others due to impaired judgment, reduced reaction times, and compromised decision-making skills.

 Texting While Driving